EddieSherban/elden_ring_death_counter/README.md

   • Improved the algorithm so that it processes the template image once at the beginning of the program instead of every screenshot.
   • Added "settings.txt" which can be edited.
 Currently only have "Deaths:" font size.

+  # Updates: Jan 18, 2025
+  • Added adjustable fonts for "Deaths: " text, as well as different colors.